 Choose a Tutorial

-If you are a homeowner and believe your property is not located in the designated 100-year floodplain [also known as a 1-percent-annual-chance floodplain, or Special Flood Hazard Area (SFHA)], as shown on the effective Flood Insurance Rate Map or Digital Flood Insurance Rate Map for your community and you would like the Federal Emergency Management Agency (FEMA) to make an official determination regarding the location of your property relative to the SFHA, you may request a Letter of Map Amendment (LOMA) or a Letter of Map Revision Based on Fill (LOMR-F).
+If you are a homeowner and believe your property is not located in the designated 100-year floodplain, also known as a 1-percent-annual-chance floodplain or Special Flood Hazard Area (SFHA), as shown on the effective Flood Insurance Rate Map (FIRM) for your community and you would like FEMA to make an official determination regarding the location of your property relative to the SFHA, you may request a Letter of Map Amendment (LOMA) or a Letter of Map Revision Based on Fill (LOMR-F).

 Additional information about the LOMA and LOMR-F request processes follows.
 If you have not already done so, we encourage you to download copies of the MT-EZ and MT-1 forms, available in the Forms section of this site, before launching the tutorials.

 National Flood Insurance Program (NFIP) regulations require flood insurance for insurable structures located in SFHAs that carry a mortgage loan backed by a federally regulated lender or servicer.
 The SFHAs are the areas subject to inundation by the 1-percent-annual-chance) flood, which is also referred to as the base or 100-year flood.

 For a LOMA to be issued to remove a structure from the SFHA, NFIP regulations require that the lowest adjacent grade (the lowest ground touching the structure) be at or above the Base Flood Elevation (BFE).
 To remove an entire lot from the SFHA, NFIP regulations require that the lowest point on the lot be at or above the BFE.